Armas Shivute: Personal life

 He was born on 1974 in Katutura State Hospital, Katutura.
 He later grew up with his grandparents in the village Omuthitu-Gwalwani in Omusati and became a shepherd.
 In 1992, he entered school stage.
 He completed a diploma in African Performing Arts at the College of the Arts (COTA).
+Veteran Namibian actor Armas Shivute has dedicated his Best Actor in Southern Africa award of the 2021 Sotigui Awards to the Namibian people.

+Shivute was named winner on Saturday evening in Ouagadougou, Burkina Faso for his role in the ‘Land of the Brave’ film.